drone/docs/content/signature/_index.md

 # Creating Signatures

 The signature is created using the Drone command line utility.
-This command makes an authenticated request to the Drone server, posting your yaml configuration file, to calculate and return the hmac signature.
+This [command]({{< relref "/cli/drone-sign.md" >}}) makes an authenticated request to the Drone server, posting your yaml configuration file, to calculate and return the hmac signature.

-Example:
+Example command:
 ```
 $ drone sign octocat/hello-world --save
 ```